Keto Crack Chicken

 Key ingredients & substitutions

 - Chicken – Use boneless skinless chicken thighs or breasts.
-If you’re using the instant pot or slow cooker, feel free to use frozen chicken and add 5 minutes to the instant pot and 1-2 hours to the slow cooker.
+I prefer thighs because they stay juicier, but breasts work fine.
+If using the Instant Pot or slow cooker, frozen chicken works.
+Add 10 minutes to the Instant Pot time or 1-2 hours to the slow cooker.

-- Ranch seasoning – Make your own homemade ranch seasoning or buy premade ranch seasoning packets.
+- Ranch seasoning – Make your own homemade ranch seasoning or use a store-bought packet.
+I keep extra packets in the pantry because I go through them fast.

-- Cream cheese – Use block cream cheese cut into cubes for this recipe.
-Alternatively, you could blend together equal parts plain greek yogurt and cottage cheese for a cream cheese replacement in this recipe.
+- Cream cheese – Use block cream cheese cut into cubes.
+It melts more evenly than the spreadable kind.
+You could also blend equal parts plain Greek yogurt and cottage cheese as a lighter swap.

-- Bacon – Cook your bacon using the air fryer, on the grill, or in the oven, then chop it into bite-sized pieces.
+- Bacon – Cook your bacon in the air fryer, on the grill, or in the oven, then chop it into bite-sized pieces.
+I cook a whole pound at once and save extras for the week.

-- Cheese – Shredded cheddar cheese goes well with crack chicken, but you can also use shredded Colby, Monterey jack, pimento, swiss, gouda, or a combination of cheeses.
+- Cheese – Shredded cheddar is my default, but Colby, Monterey jack, gouda, or a blend all work.

-- Green onions – Freshly sliced green onions.
-You can use both the green and white parts if you’d like.
+- Green onions – Freshly sliced.
+I use both the green and white parts.

-- Chicken broth – This is only needed for the Instant Pot method as pressure cooking requires liquid.
+- Chicken broth – Only needed for the Instant Pot method since pressure cooking requires liquid.

 2 pounds boneless, skinless chicken thighs or breasts